ProjectIgnis/Distribution/README.md

 	* fixed bugs with "Cynet Codec" and "Union Hangar" where they would not allow the user to target different monsters if they were summoned in the same chain, but in different chain links.
 	* fixed the bugs of cards that negate the activation of a monster effect, then apply something else, if the monster left the field.
 Examples: Sollemn Strike, Debunk, Invoked Mechaba.
 	* fixed the bug of "Abyss Playhouse - Fantastic Theater" negating the incorrect Chain Link if multiple monster effects were activated in the chain.
-	* fixed the bug with "Gogogo Dexia & Aristeria" not triggering if "Utopic Unomatopoeia" was used as one of the materials.
+	* fixed the bug with "Gogogo Aristeria & Dexia" not triggering if "Utopic Unomatopoeia" was used as one of the materials.
 	* fixed the bug with "Droll & Lock Bird" triggering in the incorrect timing in the presence of "Mystic Mine".
 	* fixed the bug with "There Can Be Only One" vs a returning monster that would interact with its effect.
-	* fixed the bug with "Daigusto Spherez" and the damage inflicted if "Fragile Double-Edge Sword" was equipped.
+	* fixed the bug with "Daigusto Sphereez" and the damage inflicted if "Fragile Double-Edge Sword" was equipped.
-	* fixed the incorrect ATK evaluation fo "Gren Maju Dai Eza" vs "Black Rose Dragon".
+	* fixed the incorrect ATK evaluation fo "Gren Maju Da Eiza" vs "Black Rose Dragon".